ekoontz/jaas_and_kerberos/README.md

 ## Choose realm name

+In my documentation and example configuration files, I use `FOOFERS.ORG` as my Kerberos realm, and `debian64-3` as the host running the Kerberos services.
+Change these based on your preference.

 ## Edit /etc/krb5.conf

+    [libdefaults]
+           default_realm = FOOFERS.ORG

+    [realms]
+           FOOFERS.ORG = {
+       		    kdc = debian64-3
+                    admin_server = debian64-3
+           }
+    [domain_realm]
+           .foofers.org = FOOFERS.ORG
+           foofers.org = FOOFERS.ORG

 ## Choose principals

+Choose a principal name for your example client and one for your example server.

 ## Add principals using kadmin.local

+See the file `listprincs` in this directory for the list of principals in my test Kerberos system.

 # Test Kerberos Server Infrastructure